patrick1011/py_rsa/README.md

 ## Generating RSA keys

-Run the following to compute and print a set of RSA keys to the terminal:
+Run the following to log a set of RSA keys to the terminal:
 ```
 python -m key_generator.main
 ```